37 Cheap Items that Will Remain Priceless in Prepping

 19. Sanitary Wipes

-Sanitary wipes will also be important for both hygiene and first aid purposes.
-Please be aware, if they dry out, you can add a little water to them to refresh them almost like new again.
+Sanitary wipes will also be necessary for both hygiene and first aid purposes.
+Please be aware that if they dry out, you can add a little water to refresh them almost like new again.

 20. Socks

-Wearing wet socks, or no socks at all for that matter, will quickly lead to blisters or cuts, which can be extremely painful and extremely dangerous if they become infected.
+Wearing wet socks, or no socks for that matter, will quickly lead to blisters or cuts, which can be extremely painful and dangerous if they become infected.
 So, make sure that you have plenty of socks stored away.

 21. Fishing Line